Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia: Abstract

 \section{Abstract}

 A key manifestation of superfluidity in liquids and gases is a reduction of the moment of inertia under slow rotations.
-Non-classical rotational effects have been searched for a long time also for the elusive supersolid phase of matter, in which superfluidity coexists with a lattice structure.
+Non-classical rotational effects have also been considered in the context of the elusive supersolid phase of matter, in which superfluidity coexists with a lattice structure.
 Here we show that the recently discovered supersolid phase in dipolar quantum gases features a reduced moment of inertia.
-We study a peculiar rotational oscillation mode in a harmonic potential, the scissors mode, already employed for superfluids.
-From the measured moment of inertia, we infer a superfluid fraction that is different from zero and of order of unity, providing direct evidence of the superfluid nature of the dipolar supersolid.
+Using a dipolar gas of dysprosium atoms, we study a peculiar rotational oscillation mode in a harmonic potential, the scissors mode, previously investigated in ordinary superfluids.
+From the measured moment of inertia, we deduce a superfluid fraction that is different from zero and of order of unity, providing direct evidence of the superfluid nature of the dipolar supersolid.

-Superfluids show their most spectacular properties when put under rotation.
-They are described by a macroscopic wavefunction, whose phase can vary only by integer multiples of 2$\pi$ when moving around a closed path.
-For a cylindrical superfluid rotating at low angular velocities, $\omega\to0$, this prescription turns into a nulling of both angular momentum $L$ and moment of inertia $I=\langle L\rangle/\omega$.
-An angular momentum can appear only for sufficiently large $\omega$ at integer multiples of the reduced Planck’s constant $\hbar$, through the occurrence of quantized vortices.
-These non-classical rotational effects have been verified for most known superfluids: nuclear matter \cite{0}, $^4$He \cite{1}, $^3$He \cite{2}, gaseous Bose-Einstein condensates \cite{3}, degenerate Fermi gases \cite{4} and exciton-polariton condensates \cite{5}.
-A related phenomenon is the Meissner effect in superconductors \cite{6}.
+Superfluids exhibit their most spectacular properties during rotation.
+This is because the superfluid state is described by a macroscopic wavefunction, whose phase can change only by integer multiples of 2$\pi$ upon completing a closed path.
+For a cylindrical superfluid rotating at low angular velocities, $\omega\to0$, this condition leads to the vanishing of both angular momentum $L$ and moment of inertia $I=\langle L\rangle/\omega$.
+An angular momentum can appear only for sufficiently large $\omega$ at integer multiples of the reduced Planck’s constant $\hbar$, through the appearance of quantized vortices.
+These non-classical rotational effects have been verified for most known superfluids: nuclear matter~\cite{0}, $^4$He~\cite{1}, $^3$He~\cite{2}, gaseous Bose-Einstein condensates~\cite{3}, degenerate Fermi gases~\cite{4} and exciton-polariton condensates~\cite{5}.
+A related phenomenon is the Meissner effect in superconductors~\cite{6}.